Wednesday, July 18, 2018

 Friederike refrained from directly diving into present-day US politics but recalled the Carl-Schurz-Haus history and the past of German-American relations with sometimes nostalgic undertones.
 America Houses were initially founded primarily in university towns shortly after the war.
 Friederike informed the audience about the ups and downs of Freiburg's Amerikahaus starting in the 1960s when many of those American bridgeheads disappeared, not so much because the US regarded the education of the German people in democratic values as finished but rather due to reduced funding from the States.

-Nowadays, Freiburg's Carl-Schurz-House is half financed by the state of Baden-Württemberg, the city of Freiburg, and the US embassy (5%), but is proud to raise the other half of its yearly budget of about one million dollars by member fees, paid language courses and cultural events.
+Nowadays, Freiburg's Carl-Schurz-House is half financed by the state of Baden-Württemberg, the city of Freiburg, and the US embassy (5%), but it is proud to raise the other half of its yearly budget of about one million dollars through member fees, paid language courses, and cultural events.

-Red Baron frequently attends those well-organized events and blogged about some of the highlights.
-Here my blogs are presented in chronological order: The NSA and No End, What's Brewing?, Armageddon, Is This a Beer Or Not a Beer ..., The Freiburg Writers' Group, Napoleon Is to Blame for Everything, An American in Berlin, A Noble Cause For Religion, My Digital Revolution, I'm Going to Bring the Jobs Back, Shielding Democracies?, and Journalism 2.0.
+Red Baron frequently attended those well-organized events and blogged about some highlights.
+Here, my blogs are presented in chronological order: The NSA and No End, What's Brewing?, Armageddon, Is This a Beer Or Not a Beer ..., The Freiburg Writers' Group, Napoleon Is to Blame for Everything, An American in Berlin, A Noble Cause For Religion, My Digital Revolution, I'm Going to Bring the Jobs Back, Shielding Democracies?, and Journalism 2.0.

 Thanks to its dynamic management, the Carl-Schurz-Haus offers more events in a year than there are days.